 Read the Bill Text: S. 1917

-Bill Status: The bill has been introduced.
-IT IS NOT A LAW.
+Bill Status: The bill was introduced on October 4, 2017, and passed by a vote of 16-5 by the U.S. Senate Judiciary Committee on February 15, 2018.
+THE BILL IS NOT A LAW.
 To become a law, the bill must be approved by the Judiciary committees, passed by both the U.S. Senate and the U.S. House of Representatives, and signed into law by the President.
 Each year, many bills are introduced, but few become law.
 We do not know if or when this bill will become law.

 Summary: The Sentencing Reform and Corrections Act of 2017 (S. 1917) is a bipartisan bill introduced in the U.S. Senate on October 4, 2017, by Senate Judiciary Committee Chairman Chuck Grassley (R-IA) and Senators Richard Durbin (D-IL), Mike Lee (R-UT), Sheldon Whitehouse (D-RI), Lindsey Graham (R-SC), Patrick Leahy (D-VT), Jeff Flake (R-AZ), Dianne Feinstein (D-CA), Roy Blunt (R-MO), Cory Booker (D-NJ), and Tim Scott (R-SC).